Danish Music Awards

 The Danish Music Awards (DMA) is a Danish award show.
-The show has been arranged by IFPI since 1989, and was originally called IFPI-prisen ("IFPI-Award") until 1991, when it changed its name to Dansk Grammy ("Danish Grammy").
+The show has been arranged by IFPI since 1989, and was originally called IFPI-prisen ("IFPI Award") until 1991, when it changed its name to Dansk Grammy ("Danish Grammy").
 It was changed to its current name, Danish Music Awards in 2001, after the American Grammy Awards registered the name "Grammy" as their trademark.
-In 2011, IFPI joined together with TV2 and KODA to present the awards ceremony.
+In 2011, IFPI joined together with TV 2 and KODA to present the awards ceremony.

 IFPI Awards 1989

 The 1989 Danish IFPI Awards were held on 25 February 1989 in K.B.
 Hallen, Frederiksberg.

 IFPI Awards 1990

 The 1990 Danish IFPI Awards were held on 25 February 1990 in K.B.
 Hallen, Frederiksberg to be replaced the following year by the Danish Grammy Awards that continued from 1991 until 2000.